 In 2018, an energy audit was carried out by an external consulting company.
-The energy audit report included an exhaustive mapping of all consumption by type and point of supply and a prioritised action plan to address potential gains, necessary investments, and expected returns on investment.
+It included an exhaustive mapping of all consumption by type and point of supply and a prioritised action plan to address potential gains, necessary investments, and expected returns on investment.

-Twenty-seven major actions were selected and validated by the Environment Agency of Switzerland in a signed agreement based on a 2019-2027 action plan.
-As of 31/12/2021, 13 main actions have been closed:
+27 major actions were selected and validated by the Environment Agency of Switzerland in a signed agreement based on a 2019-2027 action plan.
+As of 31/12/2022, 17 main actions have been closed:

-- > Optimisation of ventilation shafts
+- 1. Optimisation of ventilation shafts

-- > Gold foundry heat recovery
+- 2. Gold foundry heat recovery

-- > Compressed-air leak detection campaign
+- 3. Compressed-air leak detection campaign

-- > Foundry ventilation speed controllers
+- 4. Foundry ventilation speed controllers

-- > Connection of monobloc stripes and wafers to MZ10 heat recovery
+- 5. Connection of monobloc stripes and wafers to MZ10 heat recoveru

-- > Insulation of steam pipes to steam tank
+- 6. Insulation of steam pipes to steam tank

-- > Optimisation of the boiler heating curve in plant 6
+- 7. Optimisation of the boiler heating curve in plant 6

-- > MZ10 heat recovery for heating
+- 8. MZ10 heat recovery for heating

-- > Reduction of compressed air pressure
+- 9. Reduction of compressed air pressure

-- > Improve combustion MZ10
+- 10. Improve combustion MZ10

-- > Inspection of steam network
+- 11. Inspection of steam network

-- > Insulation of MZ10 incinerator
+- 12. Insulation of MZ10 incinerator

-- > Control of gold foundry ventilation as required
+- 13. Control of gold foundry ventilation as required

+- 14. Gas saving replacing and improving the main foundrys' roof insulation

+- 15. Electricity saving improving the demineralized water heating using the heat recovered from of the 2 incinerators us 2 electrical heating systems

+- 16. Electricity saving installing the 3 new owen induction generators for 30% electricity saving

+- 17. Step by step lighting replacement with LED lighting Underway:

+- > Photovoltaic power generation for 10% of the Marin site electricity consumption

+- > Electricity consumption mapping, measurement and monitoring